Updated: Feb 2

-But if you decide to outsource, then look for a team that are going to sound and look like your business, but tougher.
+But if you decide to outsource, then look for a team that is going to sound and look like your business, but tougher.

 What you should expect from the outsource collection team is a service and a system better than your own, because this is their specialization.
 You should receive regular reports designed to help you understand what they are doing and achieving.
 These reports should include the amount of money recovered and updates on debts that have not been paid.

 You should also ask for the reports and remittances at intervals that suit you.
 Whether you need them daily, weekly, or monthly are all sensible options.
 Keep track of how you work with the collection agency and what results they are getting on your behalf - they should be a natural extension of your team.